ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--IBMiPHA-license`: IBMi PHA software license associated with the instance.
 - `--IBMiRDS-users`: Number of IBMi RDS users software license associated with the instance, default IBMiRDSUsers=0 (no license).
 - `--placement-group`: The placement group ID of the group that the server will be added to.
 - `--json`: Format output in JSON.

 ---

-### `ibmcloud pi inc --help`
-{: #ibmcloud-pi-inc-help}

-#### Create a server instance
-{: #create-server-instance}

-`ibmcloud pi instance-create INSTANCE_NAME --image IMAGE --memory MEMORY --networks "NETWORK1 NETWORK2" --processors PROCESSORS --processor-type PROC_TYPE [--volumes "VOLUME1 VOLUME2"] [--key-name NAME] [--sys-type TYPE] [--replicants NUMBER] [--replicant-scheme SCHEME] [--replicant-affinity-policy AFFINITY_POLICY][--IBMiCSS-license] [--IBMiDBQ-license] [--IBMiPHA-license] [--IBMiRDS-users NUMBER-USERS] [--json]`

-- `INSTANCE_NAME`: The name of the instance.

-**Options**

-- `--image`: Operating system image identifier or name.
-- `--memory`: Amount of memory (GB) to allocate to the instance.
-- `--networks`: Space separated list of identifiers or names of the networks to associate with the instance.
-- `--processors`: Number of processors to allocate to the instance.
-- `--processor-type`: Type of processors shared or dedicated.
-- `--volumes`: Space separated list of identifiers or names of the volumes to associate with the instance.
-- `--key-name`: Name of SSH key.
-- `--sys-type`: Name of System Type (s922, e880, e980).
-- `--storage-type`: Storage type for server deployment when deploying a stock image.
-- `--replicants`: Number of replicants (default 1).
-You must set the value to 2 to create two instances.
-- `--replicant-scheme`: Naming scheme to use for duplicate VMs (suffix, prefix).
-- `--replicant-affinity-policy`: Affinity policy to use when multicreate is used (affinity, anti-affinity).
-- `--IBMiCSS-license`: IBMi CSS software license associated with the instance.
-- `--IBMiDBQ-license`: IBMi DBQ software license associated with the instance.
-- `--IBMiPHA-license`: IBMi PHA software license associated with the instance.
-- `--IBMiRDS-users`: Number of IBM i RDS users software license associated with the instance, default IBMiRDSUsers=0 (no license).
-- `--json`: Format output in JSON.

----